Mohammad Siasarani: ONE Championship

 On January 27, 2023, Siasarani made his ONE Championship debut at ONE Friday Fights 2, where he defeated Avatar Tor.Morsri by unanimous decision.

 On May 26, 2023, Siasarani made him second ONE apparition at ONE Friday Fights 18, where he defeated Mohammed Boutasaa by unanimous decision after scoring a knockdown.

-On July 21, 2023, Siasarani made him third ONE Championship debut at ONE Friday Fights 26, where he defeated Satanfah Sitsongpeenong by KO in the first round.
+On July 21, 2023, Siasarani made his third ONE Championship apparition at ONE Friday Fights 26, where he defeated Satanfah Sitsongpeenong by KO in the first round.

 On September 8, 2023, Siasarani made him fourth ONE apparition at ONE Friday Fights 32, where he defeated Sitthichai Sitsongpeenong by unanimous decision after scoring a knockdown.

+Siasarani faced Liu Mengyang at ONE Friday Fights 105 on April 18, 2025.
+He won the fight by split decision.

+Siasarani faced Kaito at ONE Friday Fights 109 on May 23, 2025.
+He won the fight by unanimous decision.

+On December 19, 2025, Siasarani faced Jo Nattawut at ONE Friday Fights 137.
+He won the fight by second round knockout.
+Following this victory Siasarani was offered a $100,000 ONE Championship contract.